-As of February 2018, the TTL program is currently supporting two hundred twenty-seven (227) PA local agencies.
-The TTL is also working with another 50 plus agencies that have been identified to receive TraCS in the 2017-2018 fiscal period.
-There are currently 366 local agencies being tracked for the PA TTL program.
-The Vehicle Safety Inspection System (VSIS) (Aspen replacement) has been released to all PSP members to use during Commercial Vehicle Inspections and a pilot is being conducted by TTL departments with a plan to deploy to 40 TTL departments in 2018.
+As of October 2020, the TTL program is currently supporting three hundred and sixty-four (364) PA local agencies.
+The TTL is also working with another 60 agencies that have been identified to receive TraCS in the 2020-2021 fiscal period.
+There are currently 554 local agencies being tracked for the PA TTL program.
+The Vehicle Safety Inspection System (VSIS) (Aspen replacement) has been released to all MCSAP TraCS agencies to use during Commercial Vehicle Inspections.

 - LEAD AGENCY: Pennsylvania State Police

 - PROGRAM SUPPORTED BY: Internal Staff for PSP.
-Local Agencies - The TraCS to Locals (TTL) program consisting of PSP, PennDOT, North Central Highway Safety Network (NCHSN) and TEG.
+Local Agencies - The TraCS to Locals (TTL) program consisting of PSP, PennDOT, Highway Safety Network (HSN) and TEG.

 Forms being used by Pennsylvania include: